Martin Luther King Day is observed on the third Monday of January every year in the US.

 What were the Struggles of Martin Luther King Jr.?

-Although slavery ended in the United States by the end of 19th-century racism continued to oppress African- Americans even after the many decades.
+Although slavery ended in the United States by the end of the 19th-century racism continued to oppress African- Americans even after the many decades.

-The Baptist minister raised the public consciousness about the racism and struggled to end racial discrimination and segregation from the United States.
+The Baptist minister raised the public consciousness about racism and struggled to end racial discrimination and segregation from the United States.